 The exhaust filter is typically more difficult to check since protective grills, charcoal filters, or exhaust transitions could cover the filter.
 Access panels are usually provided and should be removed.
 If an air gap exhaust transition is provided, the air gap must be sealed with duct tape or other suitable means to prevent contaminated air from migrating into the exhaust efflux.
 All exhaust blowers/fans should be turned off during the check.
+The exhaust sensor shroud can also be removed for the exhaust filter integrity check.
+Replace the exhaust sensor shroud immediately after the filter check to assure proper operation.

-NOTE: To avoid the window high alarm during the filter integrity check, it is desirable to enter into the Blower speed adjustment menu and turn the blower on.
-To accomplish this, perform the following:

-Press and hold
+- NOTE: To avoid the window high alarm during the filter integrity check, it is desirable to enter into the Service menu and turn the blower on.
+To accomplish this, perform the following: - Press and hold $\cancel{1}$ key, then press ENT \uparrow and \checkmark keys sequentially releasing the $\cancel{1}$ key after the 3 key sequence.

-key,

-then press ENT \uparrow and \downarrow keys sequentially releasing the $\not \perp$ key after the 3 key sequence.